tomhrr/cosh/doc/all.md

    boolean indicating whether that name is not either "." or "..".
  - `basename`: takes a file path and returns the file's name.
  - `dirname`: takes a file path and returns the file's directory.
+ - `is-r`: takes a file path and returns a boolean indicating whether the file is readable by the current user.
+ - `is-w`: takes a file path and returns a boolean indicating whether the file is writable by the current user.
+ - `is-x`: takes a file path and returns a boolean indicating whether the file is executable by the current user.

 Core input/output operations: